Colin Kaepernick’s America

 The Role of Free Speech since Kaepernick

 Kaepernick has inspired a cadre of athletes across all major sports to protest systemic racism and police brutality.
-Familiarize yourself with some of these protests with these articles:

 - USWNT star Megan Rapinoe takes knee in solidarity with Kaepernick, CNN, September 2016